steemian/realTV/API.md

         # It is too late for betrayal, invalid entries will be ignored
 ```

-And here's the context object you'll get
+And here's the `Context` object you'll get as argument

 ```
 class PlayerContext:
     # self.id               a unique string identifier for this instance
     # self.name             classname this player is implementing
-    # self.previousMoves    [(PlayerContext, PlayerContext)] list of votes cast by this instance: (firstVote, TieBreak)
+    # self.previousMoves    [(PlayerContext, PlayerContext)]
+    #                          votes cast by this instance: (firstVote, TieBreak)
     # self.strength         strength of that instance
     # self.score            score of that instance (updated at the beginning of day)

 class GameContext:
     # self.totalBots        total number of bots in the whole arena
     # self.totalHumans      total number of non-bot instances in the whole arena
-    # self.phaseIndex       index of the phase (ie. number of islands you've been in before this one)
+    # self.phaseIndex       index of the phase
+    #                          (ie. number of islands you've been in before this one)

 class Context:
     # self.islandIndex          probably not useful for you
     # self.game                 GameContext object
-    # self.activePlayers        {id: PlayerContext}, players still on the island at the beginning of the day
+    # self.activePlayers        {id: PlayerContext}, players still on the island
+    #                               at the beginning of the day
-    # self.betrayers            {id: PlayerContext}, those who will share the bounty if you lose
+    # self.betrayers            {id: PlayerContext}, those who will share the
+    #                               bounty if you lose
     # self.eliminatedPlayers    {id: PlayerContext}, those who lost
     # self.currentTies          {id: PlayerContext}, only available in case of a tie
 ```